 vi.
 Description of the mathematics used to adjust mortality based on credibility, and summary of the result of applying credibility to the mortality segments.

 vii.
 Discussion of any assumptions made on mortality improvements both for applying up to and beyond the valuation date (if applicable), the support for such assumptions, and how such assumptions adjusted the modeled mortality.
-In a case where mortality improvement as discussed in VM-21 Section 11.C and Section 11.D has not been applied, confirmation that applying such improvement would not result in an increase in the SR.
+In a case where mortality improvement as discussed in VM-21 Section 11.C and Section 11.D or VM-22 Section 11.C. and Section 11.D has not been applied, confirmation that applying such improvement would not result in an increase in the SR.

 viii.
 Description of how the expected mortality curves compare to recent historic experience, and discussion of any differences.

 ix.
-Discussion of how the mortality assumptions are consistent with the goal of achieving the required CTE level over the joint distribution of all future outcomes, in keeping with Principle 3 of VM-21.
+Discussion of how the mortality assumptions are consistent with the goal of achieving the required CTE level over the joint distribution of all future outcomes, in keeping with Principle 3 of VM-21 or Principle 3 of VM-22.

 x.
-If the study was done on a similar business segment, description of the differences in the business segment on which the data were gathered and the business segment on which the data were used to determine mortality assumptions for the principle-based valuation under VM-21, and how these differences were reflected in the mortality used in modeling.
+If the study was done on a similar business segment, description of the differences in the business segment on which the data were gathered and the business segment on which the data were used to determine mortality assumptions for the principle-based valuation under VM-21 or VM-22, and how these differences were reflected in the mortality used in modeling.

 xi.
 If mortality assumptions were based in part on reinsurance rates, description of how the rates were used to set expected mortality (e.g., assumptions made on loadings in the rates and/or whether the assuming company provided their expected mortality and the rationale for their assumptions).

 xii.
-For a plus segment, discussion of the examination of the mortality data for the underreporting of deaths and experience by duration, and description of any adjustments made as a result of the examination.
+For a plus segment under VM-21, or a mortality segment under VM-22, discussion of the examination of the mortality data for the underreporting of deaths and experience by duration, and description of any adjustments made as a result of the examination.

 xiii.
-For a minus segment, discussion of how the mortality deviations on minus segments compare to those on any plus segments.
+For a minus segment under VM-21, or a longevity segment under VM-22, discussion of how the mortality deviations on minus segments (or longevity) compare to those on any plus (or mortality) segments.
 To the extent that the overall margin is reduced, include support for this assumption.

-j.
 Contract Loans – Disclosure of whether contract loans are modeled, and if so, description of how they are modeled, including documentation that if the company substitutes assets that are a proxy for contract loans, the modeled reserve produces reserves that are no less than those produced by modeling existing loan balances explicitly.

-Actual to Expected Analysis – Disclosure of the results of the most recently available actual to expected (without margins) analysis for the assumptions including 3.F.3.d Expenses Other than Commissions, 3.F.3.e Partial Withdrawals, 3.F.3.g Annuitization Benefits and 3.F.3.h GMIB and GMWB Utilizations, including:
+Actual to Expected Analysis – Disclosure of the results of the most recently available actual to expected (without margins) analysis for the assumptions including Section 3.F.3.d Expenses Other than Commissions, Section 3.F.3.e Partial Withdrawals, Section 3.F.3.g Annuitization Benefits and Section 3.F.3.h GMIB and GMWB Utilizations, including:

 i.
 Definitions of the expected basis used in all actual-to-expected ratios shown.